 Frequently Asked Questions

-This handy FAQ answers dozens of the questions that I've often been asked for the years.
-If your question isn't answered here feel free to contact me, but due to my busy schedule I can't guarantee a response.
-If you email me with a question that is already answered here, I can tell you ahead of time that you won't receive a response, so please do read this FAQ before sending me any questions.
+This handy FAQ answers dozens of the questions that I've often been asked for the past 17 years.
+If your question isn't answered here feel free to contact me, but since there are only so many hours in a day, I can't guarantee a response.
+If you email me with a question that is already answered here, you probably won't receive a response.
+I don’t mean to be rude or leave anyone hanging - I just need to protect my time like we all do, so please do read this FAQ before sending me any questions.
 Thank you!